 However, if you’re short on time, focusing on Guadalajara’s historic center can be a fantastic way to begin getting to know Guadalajara.
 Here’s some valuable information and a few tips, along with a suggested walking itinerary, to make the most of your visit.

 How to Get to Guadalajara

-Guadalajara is located in the state of Jalisco, in the western part of Mexico.
-The population was around 1.5 million in 2020.
+Guadalajara is located in the Mexican state of Jalisco, in the western part of Mexico.
+In 2020, the population was approximately 1.5 million.
 Outside the historic downtown, there’s a thriving modern city much like the vibe of Mexico City.
-Just not as big.
+Just not as large or as busy.

-From the U.S. most large airlines like Delta and American fly into Miguel Hidalgo y Costilla Guadalajara International Airport (GDL) – approximately twenty miles south of downtown.
+From the U.S. most airlines like Delta and American fly into Miguel Hidalgo y Costilla Guadalajara International Airport (GDL) – approximately 20 miles south of downtown.
 Here’s what to expect once you arrive.

 Getting Around Guadalajara

 Once you clear customs, exit the airport and catch a taxi at the stand for licensed taxis.
 My preferred method of getting around in Guadalajara is Uber.
 The airport conveniently has a ride share lot.

 Simply exit the airport, cross the road main road for arrivals and head towards the OXXO (a chain of Mexican convenience stores) on the other side of the airport road and catch your Uber there.

 Some hotels do offer an airport shuttle service but since the airport is outside the city center, there’s normally an extra fee that costs more than Uber.

 If you’re concerned about budget, alternatively, you can go to the historic center by bus.
 There are a couple of different options.
 From the airport, buses leave from the Terminal Terrestre to various stops thru out the city.